alttch/bma-info/eva4/include/repl.rst

-In this case, the node must be marked as untrusted in its configuration, which can be done either with :ref:`eva4_eva-shell` command "node append" with *\--untrusted* argument, "node edit" for existing nodes or in the node deployment configuration.
+In this case, the node must be marked as untrusted in its configuration, which can be done either with :ref:`eva4_eva-shell` command "node append" with *\--untrusted* argument, "node edit" for existing nodes (config field:
+*trusted*) or in the node deployment configuration.

 Untrusted nodes should use dedicated :ref:`API Keys <eva4_api_key>` only.
 To let a remote untrusted node provide telemetry data, the configured API key must